staticfloat/libsquiggly/README.md

 libsquiggly.py
 ==============

 Libsquiggly consists of python codes useful in all manner of ubiquitous computing.
-Code is organized according to general category.  `libsquiggly` contains the code, while `tests/` contains self-check tests that simultaneously serve as examples on usage.
-Inside of `libsquiggly`, the code is grouped into multiple folders:
+Code is organized according to general category:

 * `instfreq/` contains all code related to instantaneous frequency estimation